What are the risk factors for acute myeloid leukemia?

 Certain chemical exposures

-Some studies have linked heavy workplace formaldehyde exposure to AML risk, but this link was not seen in other studies.
+Some studies have linked heavy workplace exposure to formaldehyde with AML risk, but this link has not been seen in some other studies.

 High-dose radiation exposure (such as being a survivor of an atomic bomb blast or nuclear reactor accident) increases the risk of developing AML.
-Japanese atomic bomb survivors had a greatly increased risk of developing acute leukemia, usually within 6 to 8 years after exposure.
+Japanese atomic bomb survivors had a greatly increased risk of developing acute leukemia, most often about 6 to 8 years after exposure.

-The possible risks of leukemia from exposure to lower levels of radiation, such as from radiation therapy, x-rays, or CT scans, are not well-defined.
+The possible risks of leukemia from exposure to lower levels of radiation, such as from imaging tests like x-rays or CT scans, are not well-defined.
 If a fetus is exposed to radiation within the first months of development, it may carry an increased risk of leukemia, but the extent of the risk is not clear.
-If there is an increased risk it is likely to be small, but to be safe, most doctors try to limit a person's exposure to radiation as much as possible.
+If there is an increased risk it is likely to be small, but to be safe, most doctors try to limit radiation exposure from tests as much as possible, especially in children and pregnant women.

 Certain blood disorders

-Patients with certain blood disorders seem to be at increased risk for getting AML.
-These include chronic myeloproliferative disorders such as polycythemia vera, essential thrombocytopenia, and idiopathic myelofibrosis.
-Chronic myelogenous leukemia (CML) is another type of myeloproliferative disorder, and some patients with CML later develop a form of AML.
-The risk of developing AML is increased further if treatment for these disorders includes some types of chemotherapy or radiation.
+People with certain blood disorders seem to be at increased risk for getting AML.
+These include chronic myeloproliferative disorders such as polycythemia vera, essential thrombocythemia, and idiopathic myelofibrosis.
+The risk of AML is increased further if treatment for these disorders includes some types of chemotherapy or radiation.

 - Fanconi anemia